lupyuen/lupyuen.github.io/src/rust2.md

 popd
 ```

-Which fails because __rust_main__ is undefined.
+Which fails to link because __rust_main__ is undefined.
 Our script ignores the error and continues.

 ## Build Rust Library